fargeo/djangomeetup/index.md

 <!-- Cyrus -->
 # What is Arches?

-Arches is an open-source, geospatially-enabled software platform for cultural heritage inventory and management, developed jointly by the Getty Conservation Institute and World Monuments Fund.
+Arches is an open-source, geospatially-enabled software platform Designed for cultural heritage inventory and management but applicable to other disciplines, developed jointly by the Getty Conservation Institute and World Monuments Fund.

 Fill in more